01 of 09

 Ride Cruising's Only Water Coaster

 Water slides are a dime a dozen on cruise ships, but the AquaDuck is the only water coaster on a cruise ship with the kind of drops and g-forces you would experience on a roller coaster.
-It is located on the top decks of the Disney Dream and Disney Fantasy, two sister ships in the Disney Cruise Line fleet.Continue to 2 of 9 below.
+It is located on the top decks of the Disney Dream and Disney Fantasy, which are two sister ships in the Disney Cruise Line fleet.Continue to 2 of 9 below.

 02 of 09